dstackai/dstack/docs/quick-start.md

 This tutorial will guide you through using `dstack` locally and remotely, step by step.

+!!! info "NOTE:"
+    The source code for this tutorial can be located in [`github.com/dstack-examples`](https://github.com/dstackai/dstack-examples/tree/main/tutorials/mnist)

 ## 1. Install the CLI

 Use `pip` to install `dstack`: